dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/screen.md

 # Screen

 `screen` is an utility, a program that most command line users would love.
 With `screen` you can attach and detach `screen` sessions.
 This means, after starting screen in a terminal or a shell, you can close that terminal / shell and later on reconnect on that session.
 This is especially useful for remote connections.
 For example clients that connect a server remotely.
 But screen is even more than that, you can have multiples windows in one screen.
-You can compare this with a additional tab in a graphical terminal console.
+You can compare this with an additional tab in a graphical terminal console.
 But with screen, you can also split up your screen in sections.

 Screen has a lot of features, here's a few of them: